openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Embed** - To display a copy of an attachment in the HTML Editor (as opposed to displaying the item as a link).

-**EQUELLA Agents Framework** - Suite of services that enables third parties to integrate and build applications utilising EQUELLA functionality.
+**openEQUELLA Agents Framework** - Suite of services that enables third parties to integrate and build applications utilising openEQUELLA functionality.

-**EQUELLA Cluster Testing tool** - Troubleshooting tool for diagnosing cluster network configuration.
+**openEQUELLA Cluster Testing tool** - Troubleshooting tool for diagnosing cluster network configuration.

-**EQUELLA HTML editor** - Allows users to create, load and edit a series of HTML web pages.
+**openEQUELLA HTML editor** - Allows users to create, load and edit a series of HTML web pages.
 It provides numerous operations including the selection of repository content.

-**EQUELLA Manager** - EQUELLA application for upgrading EQUELLA.
+**openEQUELLA Manager** - openEQUELLA application for upgrading openEQUELLA.

 **eReserve** - Electronic library holdings of material copied under educational use provisions of the Copyright Act.